ucl-cssb/cneta/README.md

 Model 2 may also be used but there is a strong assumption of event order, that WGD is followed by chromosomal gain or loss and then duplication or deletion.

 There are four important parameters for independent Markov chain model (model 3) to specify the number of states for each chain.
-* max_wgd: the maximum number of WGD events in a sample.
+* `max_wgd`: the maximum number of WGD events in a sample.
 When it is 0,
-* max_chr_change: the maximum number of chromosome gain/loss events across all chromosomes in a sample.
+* `max_chr_change`: the maximum number of chromosome gain/loss events across all chromosomes in a sample.
 When it is 0, chromosome-level CNAs are not considered.
-* max_site_change: the maximum number of duplication/deletion events across all sites in a sample.
+* `max_site_change`: the maximum number of duplication/deletion events across all sites in a sample.
 When it is 0, site-level CNAs are not considered.
-* m_max: The maximum number of copies of a segment before chromosome gain/loss events.
+* `m_max`: The maximum number of copies of a segment before chromosome gain/loss events.

 Here, max_wgd, max_chr_change, and max_site_change determine the size of transition matrix of the 3 Markov chains for different levels of CNAs.
 If one type of event is known to be missing in the data, please specify corresponding max_TYPE to be 0.